About Our Grants

 Apply

-If you are planning a project that celebrates Franco-American culture, we encourage you to apply.
+If you are planning a project that celebrates francophone culture, we encourage you to apply.
+Projects of all size have value!